Manasa: Origin

-Bhattacharya and Sen suggest that Manasa originated in South India as a non-Vedic and non-Aryan goddess and is related to the Kannada folk snake-goddess Manchamma.
+Bhattacharya and Sen suggest that Manasa originated in South India as a non-Vedic and non-Aryan goddess and is related to the Kannada folk snake-goddess Mane-Manchamma, Nāgamma or Muddamma.
 Manasa was originally an Adivasi (tribal) goddess.
 She was accepted in the pantheon worshipped by Hindu groups.
 Later, Dimock suggests that although snake worship is found in the Vedas (the earliest Hindu scriptures), Manasa - a human goddess of snakes - has "little basis" in early Hinduism.
 Bhattacharya suggests another influence on Manasa being the poison-curing Mahayana Buddhist goddess, Janguli.
 Janguli shares her swan vehicle and her "poison-destroyer" epithet with Manasa.
 A theory suggests that Janguli may have been influenced by the Kirata-giri ("the conqueror of all poisons") of the Atharvaveda.
 According to McDaniel, she was included in the higher-caste Hindu pantheon, where she is now regarded as a Hindu goddess rather than a tribal one.

 According to Tate, Manasa as Jaratkaru was initially recognized as a daughter of the sage Kashyapa and Kadru, the mother of all nagas in the epic Mahabharata.
 According to Bhattacharya, the Jaratkaru of the Mahabharata is not the Manasa popular in Bengal.

 By the 14th century, Manasa was identified as the goddess of fertility and marriage rites and was assimilated into the Shaiva pantheon, related to the god Shiva.
 Myths glorified her by describing that she saved Shiva after he drank the poison, and venerated her as the "remover of poison".
 Her popularity grew and spread to southern India, and the cult of her followers began to rival the earliest Shaivism (the cult of Shiva).
 As a consequence, stories attributing Manasa's birth to Shiva emerged and ultimately Shaivism adopted this indigenous goddess into the Brahmanical tradition of mainstream Hinduism.
 Alternatively, Vasudev suggests that the Bengali tale of Manasa reflects rivalry between Shaivism and the goddess-centric Shaktism.